Critical Transitions in Interacting Particle Systems: An Onsager-Machlup Action Functional Framework: Conclusion

 In this paper, we study the optimal control problem of McKean-Vlasov stochastic differential equation corresponding to the mean field limit equation of a class of randomly interacting particle systems.
 Based on the existing research foundation, the correspondence of the maximum possible migration orbit between the random interacting particle system and the McKean-Vlasov random dynamic system is derived from the sense of the Onsager Machlup action functional.

-In the research process, we first introduce the random interacting particle system and the mean field limit equation in detail, and consider the stochastic optimal control problem of McKean-Vlasov stochastic differential equation under the action of independent and equally distributed Brown noise.
+In the research process, we first introduce the stochastic interacting particle system and the mean field limit equation in detail, and consider the stochastic optimal control problem of McKean-Vlasov stochastic differential equation under the action of independent and equally distributed Brown noise.
 Secondly, we consider the high dimensional stochastic dynamical system under the action of additive Brown noise Onsager-Machlup action functional, and Onsager-Machlup action functional for a special class of McKean-Vlasov stochastic differential equations.
 Based on the Pontryagin maximum principle, the expression of optimal control function is obtained from the perspective of optimal control and stochastic optimal control respectively.
-The main work of this paper is in Section 5.4, which deduces the existence and uniqueness theorem of the solution of stochastic optimal control problem of McKean-Vlasov stochastic differential equation, and further deduces that under the framework of optimal control problem, The correspondence between the optimal governing equation $F_N(\theta)$ for a random interacting particle system and the solution of the optimal governing equation $F(\theta^{*})$ for a McKean-Vlasov random dynamic system, Thus, we can indirectly explore the correspondence of the maximum possible migration orbit of the stochastic interacting particle system.
+The main work of this paper is in Section 5.4, which deduces the existence and uniqueness theorem of the solution of stochastic optimal control problem of McKean-Vlasov stochastic differential equation, and further deduces that under the framework of optimal control problem, The correspondence between the optimal governing equation $F_N(\theta)$ for a stochastic interacting particle system and the solution of the optimal governing equation $F(\theta^{*})$ for a McKean-Vlasov stochastic dynamic system, Thus, we can indirectly explore the correspondence of the maximum possible migration orbit of the stochastic interacting particle system.

-In this paper, the correspondence of the maximum possible migration orbit of the random interacting particle system under the mean field is based on the mean field approximation theorem of the random interacting particle system.
-Because of the different dimensions of the space where the maximum possible migration orbit is located, it is difficult to approach the migration orbit directly.
-This paper takes into account the fact that the maximum possible migration orbit is controlled by the control of the system (i.e. random noise), because we indirectly prove the correspondence of the maximum possible migration orbit of a random interacting particle system and its mean field limit equation in the sense of the optimal control solution.
-It lays a foundation for studying the maximum possible migration orbit of random interacting particle systems.
+In this paper, the correspondence of the maximum possible transition pathway of the stochastic interacting particle system under the mean field is based on the mean field approximation theorem of the stochastic interacting particle system.
+Because of the different dimensions of the space where the maximum possible transition pathway is located, it is difficult to approach the transition pathway directly.
+This paper takes into account the fact that the maximum possible transition pathway is controlled by the control of the system (i.e. Brownian noise), because we indirectly prove the correspondence of the maximum possible transition pathway of a stochastic interacting particle system and its mean field limit equation in the sense of the optimal control solution.
+It lays a foundation for studying the maximum possible transition pathway of stochastic interacting particle systems.